Group customers by habit

 Track repeat app and web orders by customer group.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use each launch wave to learn which customers adopt quickly, which prefer web ordering and which need account-team support.

 Pick buyers whose usual products make the app valuable quickly.